anchit-chandran/how-to-compsci-msc/README.md

 ### SPCE0038 - ML Big Data

-- should be aware of the fundamentals of ML before (e.g. linear regression, logistic, nearest neighbours etc)
+- should be aware of the fundamentals of ML before (e.g. linear regression, logistic regression, k nearest neighbours etc)
+- brushing up your maths knowledge (linear algebra basics, limits, calculus ie differentiation and integration) will help with understanding a lot of the course material, although the exam questions are very random and you might be able to skip the mathy questions

 ### COMP0020 - Functional Programming